parthsaraswat/parthsaraswat.github.io/projects.md

 This project also includes a Pintool (dynamic instrumentation tool) that can instrument binaries and measure the accuracy of different variations of the 3 predictor designs.

 ---
+*This project is a starting point for a group project which involved the comparison of branch predictor ASICs in terms of area, energy, performance, and accuracy.
+The report for that project is available [here](/assets/pdfs/branch-pred-rtl.pdf)*.